khantilchoksi/DevOps-CI-CD-Pipeline-using-Jenkins/README.md

 #### Test Prioritization analysis
 To generate the prioritization report, we are first sorting test cases on the basis of number of times failed in descending order.
-If the number of times failed are equal, then we sort on the basis of execution time in ascending order as seen in the report below -
+If the number of times failed are equal, then we sort on the basis of execution time in ascending order.
+Here, we are only considering the time for failed test cases and then taking average.
+The below report is for the 4 commits, as seen in the report below -
 ```
 ------------ PRIORITIZATION REPORT --------------